CMU-cabot/cabot/README.md

-  ./install-realsense-udev-rules.sh  # if you use realsense camera ./setup-display.sh                 # for display connections from docker containers ./setup-usb.sh                     # if you run physical robot
+  ./install-realsense-udev-rules.sh  # if you use realsense camera ./setup-display.sh                 # for display connections from docker containers ./setup-usb.sh                     # if you run physical robot ./setup-model.sh                   # if you need to recognize people
   ```

 ## Prepare Docker Images